-The Right Fishfinder Can Be Your Best Friend When Fishing in Shallow Water
+The Best Fishfinder For Shallow Water – Your Best Friend When Fishing

 If you have the right fishfinder on board in shallow water I have the utmost confidence that it will greatly increase your chances at catching fish.
 So what is the best fishfinder for shallow water?
-I really like this model below:
+I really like this model:

 This model has such great features as a built in GPS, a memory storage slot, 2 CHIRP sonar channels and a 5 inch color WVGA display.

-The Key Characteristics A Shalow Water Fishfinder MUST Have
+The Key Characteristics The Best Fishfinder For Shalow Water MUST Have

 You will find many different features on fishfinders.
 Some of them really help in your quest to find fish and others are mostly just bells and whistles that are nice to have.
 With that being said, there are two very important features that any fishfinder for shallow water MUST have.